tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

         "endDate": null
     },

-accessType = 1 (TimeRestricted)
+accessType (TimeRestricted)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If access type is "TimeRestricted" you need to send fields "startDate" and "endDate" it will mark the period when share for user will be active.
+If access type is "TimeRestricted" you need to send fields "startDate" or "endDate" it will mark the period when share for user will be active.

 **Sample repeat event object**